Criscillia Benford, Ph.D.

 Kathleen Clarke-Pearson, M.D.

-Dr. Kathleen Clarke-Pearson is a NC general pediatrician who currently spends time doing child advocacy work.
-She is an active board member of NC CHILD, the NC group which does data research and legislative policy work at the NC state legislature.
-Kathleen is also a member of the Academy of Pediatrics (AAP) Committee on Federal Gov't Affairs and spends time advocating for child policy issues including health care, education and nutrition on Capitol Hill.
-Kathleen is an active member of the AAP Council on Media and Communications which oversees pediatric media policy statements.
+Kathleen Clarke-Pearson is a NC general pediatrician who currently spends time doing child advocacy work.
+She is an active board member of NC CHILD, a group which does research and legislative policy work at the NC state legislature.
+Dr. Clarke-Pearson is also a member of the Academy of Pediatrics (AAP) Committee on Federal Gov't Affairs and spends time on Capitol Hill advocating for child policy issues including health care, education and nutrition.
+She is an active member of the AAP Council on Media and Communications which oversees pediatric media policy statements.
 These include Media and Children's Health, Screen Time in Children Under Age 2, and many other media advisories to pediatricians and the general public.
-She is a frequent speaker to physicians, parents, and other community groups on the positive and negative impacts of media on family and child health, recommending balancing individual family media "diets".
+Dr. Clarke-Pearson is a frequent speaker to physicians, parents, and other community groups on the positive and negative impacts of media on family and child health, recommending balancing individual family media "diets."
 She and her husband of 45 years are the parents of 4 grown children and 3 grandchildren.

 Tracy Cutchlow is the author of Zero to Five: 70 Essential Parenting Tips Based on Science.
 An international bestseller, Zero to Five has been called "the coolest - and easiest - book for new parents" by Parents magazine.
 Zero to Five covers the strongest evidence-based tips on play, learning, parenting styles, and screen time.
-The research on limiting screen time is compelling enough, but as a mom, Cutchlow has seen the benefits firsthand.
-At age 5, her daughter's attention span and ability to play independently are often noted by teachers.
+The research on limiting screen time is compelling enough, but as a mom, she has seen the benefits firsthand.
+Her young daughter's attention span and ability to play independently are often noted by teachers.
 The family has even ventured on airplanes and road trips without screens (or screams).
-But how long can that last?
-Tracy is a joining Children's Screen Time Action Network as a founding advisory board member because she is concerned about the prevalence of screens - and the harm that overuse can cause to communication, family ties, and overall happiness.
+Cutchlow joined the Children's Screen Time Action Network as a founding advisory board member because of her concerns about the prevalence of screens - and the harm that overuse can cause to communication, family ties, and overall happiness.
 She is also on the board of Program for Early Parent Support.
-Tracy is a journalist and editor of the bestselling books Brain Rules and Brain Rules for Baby.
+Cutchlow is a journalist and editor of the bestselling books Brain Rules and Brain Rules for Baby.
 She reaches thousands of parents and professionals through speaking and through her parenting tips at www.zerotofive.net.

 Victoria L. Dunckley, M.D.

-Dr. Dunckley received a biology degree at the University of California San Diego, pursued her medical training at Albany Medical College in New York, and returned to the west coast for her psychiatric residency and child/adolescent fellowship at U.C.
+Dr. Dunckley received a biology degree from UC San Diego, pursued her medical training at Albany Medical College, and completed her psychiatric residency and child/adolescent fellowship at U.C.
 Irvine's Neuropsychiatric Center.
-She’s since worked in a variety of community mental health settings including residential treatment centers, clinics catering to adoptive, foster, and transitional age youths, and Regional Centers serving clients with neurodevelopmental disabilities.
-In private practice she has extensive experience treating tics/Tourette Syndrome, ADHD, bipolar disorder, attachment disorder and PTSD.
-She is known for going the extra mile to help each patient achieve his or her maximum potential.
+She’s worked in residential treatment centers, clinics catering to adoptive, foster, and transitional age youths, and Regional Centers serving clients with neurodevelopmental disabilities.
+In private practice she has extensive experience treating Tourette Syndrome, ADHD, bipolar disorder, attachment disorder and PTSD.
 Dr. Dunckley has also been named one of America's Top Psychiatrists by the Consumer's Research Council of America and won Patient's Choice and Compassionate Doctor awards by vitals.com.

 Richard Freed, Ph.D.

-Receiving his professional training at Cambridge Hospital / Harvard Medical School and the California School of Professional Psychology, Freed now lives in Walnut Creek, California with his wife and their two daughters.
+Dr. Freed received his professional training at Cambridge Hospital / Harvard Medical School and the California School of Professional Psychology.
+He lives in Walnut Creek, California and is the father of two girls.
 He is excited to be a part of the Children’s Screen Time Action Network.